 Sandy Frieden, Ph.D.
 (University of Houston) presented, “How to Watch a Film,” as part of the Arts & Resilience Program.
-Her talk is discussed Scoop by Jonathan Garris.
+Her talk is discussed in a Scoop article by Jonathan Garris.

 Arts & Resilience delves into the language of film